-Evaluation of the Supervisor by the Student
+Evaluation of the Supervisor/Agency by the Student

-At the end of practicum for each site (usually spring or summer), the student completes an Evaluation of Agency Supervisor(s) form that includes an evaluation of the Agency's setting/materials and administrative support, the Supervisor's start-up of the practicum, supervisory skills, and evaluation process, as well as qualitative evaluations of the agency and supervisor.
-This evaluation is completed in Time2Trackby the student and must be reviewed by the supervisor by the end of final exam week.
+At the end of practicum for each site (usually spring or summer), the student completes an anonymous Evaluation of Agency Supervisor(s) form that includes an evaluation of the Agency's setting/materials and administrative support, the Supervisor's start-up of the practicum, supervisory skills, and evaluation process, as well as qualitative evaluations of the agency and supervisor.
+This evaluation is completed by the student and must be reviewed by the supervisor by the end of final exam week.
+Students can elect to review their evaluation of the supervisor with their clinical supervisor prior to the end of the practicum, but it is not required.
+Evaluations of supervisors by students are shared in aggregate and anonymized fashion after a number are accumulated.
+In the event that evaluations need to be discussed with site supervisors by the ADCT, students and the ADCT will have a conversation on the exigency and how best to proceed.